Annapurna Circuit Trek via Tilicho Lake Overview

 Scenic does the Annapurna region appear during the trek

 The Annapurna Circuit is amongst the most scenic treks on this earth due to its ever-changing scenery.
 Trekkers start with lush, green valleys with terraced fields, dense rhododendron forests, and gushing rivers.
 With the gain in altitude, the scenery slowly changes into rocky cliffs, dry alpine meadows, and glacial moraines.
 You can get great views from the Marsyangdi River Valley, while the route to Tilicho Lake is very dramatic with high cliffs and landslide sections.
 Once you cross the Thorong La Pass, the landscape changes drastically into the arid, desert-like Mustang, which resembles a lot of the Tibetan plateau.
-It becomes once-in-a-lifetime due to the change in landscape throughout the trek.
+It becomes once-in-a lifetime due to the change in landscape throughout the trek.

 Parken Gompa worth it as a side trip?